Course overview Course overview

 Unleashing your creative potential

 Pete is a Los Angeles based senior character artist with both video game and film experience.
 His skillset revolves around high to low poly modeling, texture painting and look development.
-He is currently working at Treyarch on Call of Duty : Black Ops 2.
-His past work includes Call of Duty: Black Ops, James Bond: Quantum of Solace, Underworld: Evolution and Night at the Museum.
-His softwares of choice are Maya, Mudbox, Zbrush and Photoshop.
+He is currently working at Treyarch.
+His past work includes all of the titles Call of Duty: Black Ops franchise, James Bond: Quantum of Solace, Underworld: Evolution and Night at the Museum.
+His softwares of choice are Maya, Mudbox, Zbrush, Substance Painter, Marvelous Designer and Photoshop .

 Character Creation for Film/Cinematics Student gallery